Free Shipping on Orders $35+

 Capsicum baccatum

-Aji amarillo is a Peruvian variety produces large quantities of 2-inch long, yellow-orange peppers with a fruity flavor and medium heat level.
+Aji Amarillo is a Peruvian variety produces large quantities of 2-inch long, yellow-orange peppers with a fruity flavor and medium heat level.
+Peppers are initially yellow, ripening to a vibrant orange when mature.
 Ubiquitous in Peruvian cuisine, the amarillo chile frequently makes its way into sauces, soups, pastes, and dried ground spice.
 Healthy plants are easy to grow, and their unique peppers are beautiful to behold — a must try for all gardeners.
 Medium heat.
 80-90 days from transplant.
 25 seeds per packet.

 Capsicum baccatum

-Aji amarillo is a Peruvian variety produces large quantities of 2-inch long, yellow-orange peppers with a fruity flavor and medium heat level.
+Aji Amarillo is a Peruvian variety produces large quantities of 2-inch long, yellow-orange peppers with a fruity flavor and medium heat level.
+Peppers are initially yellow, ripening to a vibrant orange when mature.
 Ubiquitous in Peruvian cuisine, the amarillo chile frequently makes its way into sauces, soups, pastes, and dried ground spice.
 Healthy plants are easy to grow, and their unique peppers are beautiful to behold — a must try for all gardeners.
 Medium heat.
 80-90 days from transplant.
 25 seeds per packet.

 Bucket of heirloom beans